First government of Alfonso Fernández Mañueco

 Until 2021, the cabinet comprised members of the PP and Cs, to become the first coalition government to be formed in the region.
 On 20 December 2021, regional president Mañueco expelled all Cs members from the cabinet under a pretext to call a snap regional election.
-It was automatically dismissed on 14 February 2022 as a consequence of the 2022 regional election, but will remain in acting capacity until the next government is sworn in.
+It was automatically dismissed on 14 February 2022 as a consequence of the 2022 regional election, but remained in acting capacity until the next government was sworn in.